gabbla/osom/README.md

 The CC2541 (aka NP, aka Network Processor) will run a standard firmware that is in charge of providing a virtual serial port to the PIC.

-Master and Slave will exchange messages over a custom protocol.
+Master and Slave will exchange messages over a custom light-weight protocol.

 ## PIC's PIN assignment